 - Now you can assign the Configuration Profile to a group

-Hope I could simplify your work with this script to create a configuration profile which imports a certificate into the Trusted Publisher store.
+Hope I could simplify your work with this script to create a configuration profile which imports a trusted publisher certificate into the Trusted Publisher store.
+With one run you have a reusable, fully automated way to roll it out to every device in your tenant.

 Stay healthy, Cheers